Our Topic this half term is...

 Why should we help those who do not have a good harvest?

 How can parents help at home?

-Below are useful websites for both phonics practice and other areas of the curriculum:
+Below are useful websites for both Read Write Inc Phonics and other areas of the curriculum:

 Children should be exposed to a range of texts: Fiction, newspapers, recipes, magazines, shopping lists and many more.
 Here is a useful website for extra age-related reading:

-Maths - Given out on Tuesday, due in on Friday.
+Maths - Uploaded to Tapestry on Monday due Friday.